djrtwo/markdown-cv/index.md

 ## Currently

-Research at the Ethereum Foundation
+Research, design, strategy, and security at the Ethereum Foundation

 ### Specialized in